 Academy Dog Training by Haywood stresses continuing education for its trainers.
 Understanding new methods and techniques combined with old school progression brings a balanced approach to training.
 Teaching first through motivation builds a better and more sound foundation in training all dogs.

 What advice do you have for a client looking to hire a provider like you?

 When looking for a dog trainer, ask questions about their philosophy in training... it is best to work with a trainer that has a similiar philosophy in teaching and discipline that you have.
 Also, ask about their experience in the field of training and teaching, because the best dog trainer might not be able to teach YOU how to train your dog.

 What do you like most about your job?

-What I like most about dog training is seeing the success of the dogs, and the smiles of their owners in amazement of the training results.
+What I like most about dog training is seeing the success of the dogs, and the smiles of their owners amazed by the training results.

-Do you do any sort of continuing education to stay up on the latest developments in your field?
+Do you engage any sort of continuing education to stay up on the latest developments in your field?

-Describe the most common types of jobs you do for your clients.
+Describe the most common services you provide for your clients.

 What questions do customers most commonly ask you?
 What's your answer?

 "Does my dog need training?" and "what methods do you use?"...
 All dogs need to be trained, and training through motivation works best in keeping dogs focused.
 In training, a dog should always trust you and feel comfortable while working through difficult challenges.